pack-smith/documentation/docs/src/guide/utilities/Check-Utilities/isBoolean.md

 # isBoolean

-Checks whether the provided value is a boolean or not.
+Checks whether the provided value is a `boolean`.

 ## Parameters